Philippe Alliot: Early life and career

 Philippe René Gabriel Alliot was born on 27 July 1954 in Voves, Eure-et-Loir, France.
 Alliot initially enrolled as a political science student, before dropping out to pursue a racing career at the Motul Racing School at the Circuit de Nogaro.

-Prior to his career in Formula One he competed during 1976 and 1977 in Formule Renault, and won the championship in 1978, in the BP Racing team.
-With said team he also won the French Formula Renault championship and went on to French Formula Three.
+Prior to his career in Formula One, Alliot competed during 1976 and 1977 in Formule Renault, and won the championship in 1978, in the BP Racing team.
+With said team, he also won the French Formula Renault championship and went on to French Formula Three.
 He finished third in his first race and moved to the European Formula 3 Championship in 1980.
-By 1983 he moved to Formula Two but hit the headlines that year when he finished third in the Le Mans 24 Hours with Michael and Mario Andretti in a Kremer Porsche.
+By 1983, he moved to Formula Two but hit the headlines that year when he finished third in the Le Mans 24 Hours with Michael and Mario Andretti in a Kremer Porsche.